Wolox/rails-bootstrap/README.md

 ## Running with Docker ##

-Install [Docker Compose](https://docs.docker.com/compose/install/) and the run:
+Install [Docker Compose](https://docs.docker.com/compose/install/) and then run:

   ```bash
     > git clone https://github.com/Wolox/internal.git
     > docker-compose up
   ```

-OSX: Get the ip running `boot2docker ip` in and enter port `3000` in the browser.
+OSX: Get the IP running `boot2docker ip` in and enter port `3000` in the browser.

-When the servers starts, run the following in a different console:
+When the servers starts, run the following command in a different console:

   ```bash
     > docker-compose run web rake db:create db:seed
   ```

-To stop the server run the following in a different console:
+To stop the server run the following command in a different console:

   ```bash
     > docker-compose stop
   ```
-To see the running process, run the following in a different console:
+To see the running process, run the following command in a different console:

   ```bash
     > docker-compose ps